If you have an e-commerce or business WordPress site, most probably you’ve already heard of PCI DSS and PCI compliance.

 There are many solutions available for WordPress.
 Most of them do all the hard work for you.
-For example if you use a WordPress security solution and firewall such as Malcare, or Sucuri, you have an out of the box compliant configuration.
+For example, if you use a WordPress firewall, you have an out of the box compliant configuration.

 So if for example you have a WiFi internet router at home, check its configuration and configure the firewall.
 If you want to access cardholder data directly from your laptop, if you do not have a personal firewall then use a Jump server configuration (connect to a more secure server through which you can access the data).

-Here are some security best practises you should keep in mind for when configuring a firewalls:
+Here are some security best practises you should keep in mind for when configuring firewalls:

 - Keep a list of every server, network devise and service that makes part of your website and IT setup.
 Write down what each is used for and where it is allowed to connect, and from where it can be accessed.
 Such documentation helps you determine where you need firewalls and how to configure them.

 - When configuring a firewall block both incoming and outgoing.
 Then only allow what is needed.
 This sounds like a restrictive policy though it is by far the most effective.
 For example if you configured a rule by mistake, there will always be the deny-all rule to catch any unwanted traffic.